Aunt Jemima: Character of Aunt Jemima

 Aunt Jemima is based on the common enslaved "Mammy" archetype, a plump black woman wearing a headscarf who is a devoted and submissive servant.
-Her skin is dark and dewy, with a pearly white smile.
+Her skin is dark and dewy, with a pearly-white smile.
 Although depictions vary over time, they are similar to the common attire and physical features of "mammy" characters throughout American history.

-The terms "aunt" and "uncle" in this context were a Southern form of address used with older enslaved peoples.
-They were denied use of English honorifics, such as "mistress" and "mister" respectively.
+The terms "aunt" and "uncle" in this context were a Southern form of address used with older enslaved persons.
+They were denied use of English honorifics, such as "mistress" and "mister", respectively.

 A British image in the Library of Congress, which may have been created as early as 1847, shows a smiling black woman named "Miss Jim-Ima Crow", with a framed image of "James Crow" on the wall behind her.
 A character named "Aunt Jemima" appeared on the stage in Washington, D.C., as early as 1864.
-Rutt's inspiration for Aunt Jemima was Billy Kersands' American-style minstrelsy/vaudeville song "Old Aunt Jemima", written in 1875.
+Rutt's inspiration for Aunt Jemima was Billy Kersands's American-style minstrelsy/vaudeville song "Old Aunt Jemima", written in 1875.
 Rutt reportedly saw a minstrel show featuring the "Old Aunt Jemima" song in the fall of 1889, presented by blackface performers identified by Arthur F. Marquette as "Baker & Farrell".
 Marquette recounts that the actor playing Aunt Jemima wore an apron and kerchief.

 However, Doris Witt at University of Iowa was unable to confirm Marquette's account.
 Witt suggests that Rutt might have witnessed a performance by the vaudeville performer Pete F. Baker, who played characters described in newspapers of that era as "Ludwig" and "Aunt Jemima".
-His portrayal of the Aunt Jemima character may have been a white male in blackface, pretending to be a German immigrant, imitating a black minstrel parodying an imaginary black female enslaved cook.
+His portrayal of the Aunt Jemima character may have been a white male in blackface, pretending to be a German immigrant imitating a black minstrel parodying an imaginary black female enslaved cook.